OVO vs. T-Pain? Chubbs Gets Petty as Chris Brown Joins the Chat

 Drake’s longtime friend and OVO enforcer Chubbs—often considered the Draymond Green of Drake’s camp—took to Instagram with some not-so-subtle shade aimed at T-Pain.
 In two posts, Chubbs filmed himself in a club, asking the DJ to play some T-Pain.
 The DJ reportedly brushed off the request.
 Chubbs then followed up with a post showing a list of the top-streaming hip-hop artists, pointedly highlighting that T-Pain’s name was nowhere to be found.

 Not everyone is here for the shade, though.
 Chris Brown took to Instagram to support T-Pain, calling him a “GOAT” and adding, “I love you, bro.”
-Though I don’t believe this means Chris Brown is shading Drake at all, I don’t know about you, but I don’t want to see round three between those two light-skinned artists.
+Though I don’t believe this means Chris Brown is shading Drake at all, I will tell you this: I don’t want to see round three between those two light-skinned brothas.

 As of now, Drake has remained relatively quiet on the situation, letting Chubbs do the dirty work.
 T-Pain, meanwhile, hasn’t offered any further comments—but knowing him, a response might come in the form of an auto-tune track or another pointed interview.